Tailored Support

 2c.
 Contraception use

 Research shows that international students generally engage in less risky sexual behaviours than domestic students.
 They also tend to have fewer sexual partners and higher condom usage on average.
-The higher rate of condom use among international students has been attributed to misconceptions about the effect of oral contraceptive pills on fertility (Lim et al 2022).
+The higher rate of condom use among cross-border learners has been attributed to misconceptions about the effect of oral contraceptive pills on fertility (Lim et al 2022).

 While this would appear to be good news, international students may also have difficulty accessing sexual health information and may have poor understanding of the role of general practitioners (GPs) as counsellors and sources of information about sexual healthcare (Burchard et al 2011).
 As a result, they may be less likely to seek help with contraception from a medical professional, which may be exacerbated by embarrassment, the fear of discovery, restrictive health insurance, and difficulties in navigating a foreign healthcare system (Lim et al 2022).